 There is an almost total segregation according to Sergey Kiselev, president of Apparel a youth organization in Kaliningrad, which works for better conditions for persons with disabilities.

-There is a system of social workers, says Sergey Kiselev but the aid is given only a few times a week and is limited to some help at home, to get to the post office and similar things.
+Sergey Kiselev notes that there is a system with social workers, but such help is only provided a few times a week and is limited to specific help at home, going to the post office, and similar errands.

 An average monthly income in Kaliningrad is approximately 20 000 rubles (500 Euro).
 Sergey Kiselev has a pension of 5 700 rubles (140 Euro) and he says that it is possible to get a slightly higher pension if a relative or another person helps in daily life.